 Brief Explanation of the CPI

-time of goods and services purchased by households.
-The Bureau of Labor Statistics
+goods and services purchased by households.
+The Bureau of Labor Statistics publishes

-publishes CPIs for two population groups: (1) the CPI for Urban Wage Earners and
+CPIs for two population groups: (1) the CPI for Urban Wage Earners and Clerical Workers

-Clerical Workers (CPI-W), which covers households of wage earners and clerical workers
+(CPI-W), which covers households of wage earners and clerical workers that comprise

-that comprise approximately 28 percent of the total population and (2) the CPI for All
+approximately 28 percent of the total population and (2) the CPI for All Urban Consumers

-Urban Consumers (CPI-U) and the Chained CPI for All Urban Consumers (C-CPI-U), which
+(CPI-U) and the Chained CPI for All Urban Consumers (C-CPI-U), which covers approximately

-covers approximately 89 percent of the total population and includes, in addition to
+89 percent of the total population and includes, in addition to wage earners and

-wage earners and clerical worker households, groups such as professional, managerial,
+clerical worker households, groups such as professional, managerial, and technical

-and technical workers, the self-employed, short-term workers, the unemployed, and
+workers, the self-employed, short-term workers, the unemployed, and retirees and others

 The CPIs are based on prices of food, clothing, shelter, fuels, transportation fares,